TermuxArch/TermuxArch/README.md

 Install Arch Linux into a Termux PRoot container with [`curl -OL https://TermuxArch.github.io/TermuxArch/setupTermuxArch && bash setupTermuxArch`](https://github.com/TermuxArch/TermuxArch/blob/master/setupTermuxArch).
 After succesfull installation start the container with `startarch`.

 See https://TermuxArch.github.io/TermuxArch/docs/install for options how to run [`setupTermuxArch`](https://github.com/TermuxArch/TermuxArch/blob/master/setupTermuxArch) on device.

 See https://TermuxArch.github.io/docsTermuxArch/startingArch for options how to start the Arch Linux container `startarch` on device.

 This repository uses submodules.
 To get all the pieces of this repository run the following code after cloning in the root directory of this repository:

 [`pullTermuxArchSubmodules.bash`](https://github.com/TermuxArch/TermuxArch/blob/master/pullTermuxArchSubmodules.bash)

 ## FACTS ABOUT THIS PROJECT:

-The core dataset can be viewed and tooled to your wish and desire with command 'setupTermuxArch bloom' which should download all the components of TermuxArch into directory HOME/TermuxArchBloom in the Termux HOME directory.
-The command 'setupTermuxArch bloom' is much like the command 'setupTermuxArch manual';  The bloom option is more expansive than 'setupTermuxArch manual' which is primarily used for mirror selection, and can be used to tune the PRoot init statement.
+The core dataset can be viewed and tooled to your wish and desire with command `setupTermuxArch bloom` which should download all the components of TermuxArch into directory HOME/TermuxArchBloom in the Termux HOME directory.
+The command `setupTermuxArch bloom` is much like the command `setupTermuxArch manual`;  The bloom option is more expansive than `setupTermuxArch manual` which is primarily used for mirror selection, and can be used to tune the PRoot init statement.
 Bloom is a much more verbose option in that it provides the CLI user the entire code dataset.
-Please feel free to use the commands 'setupTermuxArch h[e[lp]]' for additional information how to use 'setupTermuxArch'.
+Please feel free to use the commands `setupTermuxArch h[e[lp]]` for additional information how to use `setupTermuxArch`.

-Files 'setupTermuxArch.{bash,sh}' are held for backward compatibility;  Please reference file 'setupTermuxArch' as the chosen install file if aid and assistance be through sharing insight about this Arch Linux in a Termux PRoot container project which can be used on a smartphone, smartTV, tablet, wearable and more.
-File 'setupTermuxArch' is earmarked as the install file name for this project.
+Files `setupTermuxArch.{bash,sh}` are held for backward compatibility;  Please reference file `setupTermuxArch` as the chosen install file if aid and assistance be through sharing insight about this Arch Linux in a Termux PRoot container project which can be used on a smartphone, smartTV, tablet, wearable and more.
+File `setupTermuxArch` is earmarked as the install file name for this project.

-File 'setupTermuxArch' downloads as files 'setupTermuxArch.[bin,\ \(1\),\ \(2\),etc...]' through Internet browsers into Android Downloads on smartphone and Arch Linux in Termux PRoot can be installed directly from this file in Android with this command 'bash ~/storage/downloads/setupTermuxArch.bin' and similar which may also check whether there is a newer version automatically since the time it was downloaded.
+File `setupTermuxArch` downloads as files `setupTermuxArch.[bin,\ \(1\),\ \(2\),etc...]`' through Internet browsers into Android Downloads on smartphone and Arch Linux in Termux PRoot can be installed directly from this file in Android with this command `bash ~/storage/downloads/setupTermuxArch.bin` and similar which may also check whether there is a newer version automatically since the time it was downloaded.
 If there is a newer version, this file will self update.
 If this updating process went smoothly, this file will restart the process that was initially initiated by the user.

-These files 'setupTermuxArch[.{bash,sh}]' will NOT selfupdate to the most recent version published if they are used inside their git repository;  You can use either command 'git pull' and 'pullTermuxArchSubmodules.bash' to update to the newest version published.
+These files `setupTermuxArch[.{bash,sh}]` will NOT selfupdate to the most recent version published if they are used inside their git repository;  You can use either command `git pull && git submodule update --init --remote --recursive` and `pullTermuxArchSubmodules.bash` to update to the newest version published.

 #### Many very hardy thank yous to contributors who are helping and have worked to make this open source resource better!
 Please accept a wholehearted THANK YOU for using [our product](https://github.com/TermuxArch/)!
 <!-- README.md EOF -->